 - Examples of a Level 1 change order are available.

-Change Order Level 2 is approved in documentation, by all listed in Change Order Level 1 and the MoDOT district representative and the FHWA, if applicable.
+Change Order Level 2 is approved, in documentation, by all listed in Change Order Level 1 and the FHWA on projects designated for federal involvement for change orders on the PODI Matrix.
 Level 2 conditions include:

 - 1. Final change orders

 - 2. Any change in a contract item or contingency item from $5,000 to $50,000.

 - 3. Any new contingency item from $5,000 to $50,000.

 - 5. Any revision in a contract unit price.